TechTalk.

 Prepare the motherboard

 And an extra tip – while you’re working with your motherboard, it’s a good to place it on the anti-static bag it comes in.
-That’ll help stop any static mishaps before your motherboard goes into the PC case.
+That’ll help protect anyhing from shorting before it goes in the case.

 Install the CPU